sliit-foss/zero2hero/README.md

 One of the things that make React so great is how convenient it is to test React-based apps.
 React views can be treated as functions of the state.
 As a result, React developers can work closely with testing engineers to manipulate any states moved across React View

+### Why Angular?

+Angular is an open-source front-end framework developed by Google for creating dynamic, modern web apps.

+#### 1.Supported by Google

+Google is one of the biggest firms in technology and the talented pool of Google developers are offering Long-Term Support (LTS) for Angular to up-scale enterprise Angular applications development.
+Declarative UI
+The Angular framework leverages HTML.
+HTML is also a declarative and intuitive language.

+#### 2.POJO

+With Angular, you don’t need any additional getter and setter functions.
+Since, every object it uses is POJO (Plain Old JavaScript Object), which enables object manipulation by providing all the conventional JavaScript functionalities.
+You can remove or add properties from the objects, while also looping over these objects when required.

+#### 3.Reusability

+The component-based structure of Angular makes the components highly reusable across the app.
+You can build the UI (User Interface) with moving parts, while also ensuring a smooth development process for developers.

+ #### 4.Automatic synchronization with two-way data binding

+Unlike some of the other frameworks that offer one-way data binding, the Angular framework provides two-way data binding.
+It seamlessly synchronizes the data between Model as well as View.
+Hence, when data is modified or changed, these two components get updated automatically in real-time.

+Other advantages of the Angular framework are easy to access information, greater data security, ease of maintenance and easy testing and code consistency.

 __If you _don't know_ HTML, Bootstrap, Js__